cpfdata/cpfdata.github.io/docs/index.markdown

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-title: CPF - the easy way to harmonize panel data.
+title: CPF - open-source harmonization project.
 layout: splash
 classes: wide
 author_profile: false